 Of the three pillars that support academic medical departments – research, teaching, and patient care – it is the ability of a department of serve the community with quality care that most affects the daily lives of the patients and families.
 With this in mind, I will briefly summarize the current state of our varied clinical programs.

-Laryngology and neurolaryngology are well covered under the leadership of Boris Bentsianov and Joshua Silverman, with substantial additional contributions from our pediatric otolaryngologists, head and neck surgeons, and voluntary faculty.
+Laryngology and neurolaryngology are well covered under the leadership of Boris Bentsianov and Joshua Silverman, with contributions from our pediatric otolaryngologists, head and neck surgeons, and voluntary faculty.
 A full range of operative and office interventions are available to improve voice-related quality of life for children, adults, vocal professionals, and head and neck cancer patients.

 Research, Education, and Teaching